MRI

 arrow pointing down on sdmi lv website

 There is not much preparation necessary for patients to get ready for an MRI.
 The patient will arrive at the diagnostic center, dress in a gown and remove all metallic or magnetic objects such as jewelry or credit cards.
-Given that MRI utilizes magnets in their operation, it can interfere or be damaging to the patient’s property.
+Given that MRI utilizes magnets in their operation, it can interfere or be damaging to the patient’s property and/or could cause injury.
 It can also lead to inconclusive/incorrect results, as well as generate poor quality images.
-In other instances, patients with heart pacemakers, metal chips, clips or implants may not able to be scanned due to the magnetized effects.
+In other instances, patients with certain medical implants may not be able to be scanned due to the magnet and radio waves.

 How does an MRI procedure work?